 - Works in any x4 PCIe slot and no throttling

-M.2 is great for laptops and newer systems, but what if you’re using a desktop?
-Assuming you have a spare PCIe slot (at least a physical x4 connector), Intel’s SSD 750 SSDs were the first consumer NVMe drives to hit the market, and in many respects they’re still the fastest drives around.
-And unlike the Samsung 950 Pro, you can get far more capacity than 512GB—up to 1.2TB to be precise.
-For desktop users, our go-to NVMe SSD remains Intel’s SSD 750 1.2TB monster.
-Note however that you'll still need a motherboard with NVMe support if you want to use the SSD 750 as a boot drive.
+M.2 is great for laptops and newer systems, but what if you’re using an older desktop?
+Assuming you have a spare PCIe slot (at least a physical x4 connector), Intel’s SSD 750 SSDs were the first consumer NVMe drives to hit the market, and in some respects they’re still the fastest drives around.
+You could put these in any desktop in theory, though again you'll need a motherboard with NVMe support if you want to use the SSD 750 as a boot drive.

 Built from the same DNA as the company’s enterprise DC P3700, the SSD 750 is a consumer-focused drive with firmware optimizations that favor improved random I/O rather than maximum peak transfer rates.
 The main area where the SSD 750 excels is in sustained read/write scenarios, where the heatsink allows it to beat out the competition.
 In our mixed read/write random testing, the SSD 750 is nearly 20 percent faster than the 960 Pro, but that's one of the only victories.

 Testing and other NVMe drives

 The number of NVMe drives is still somewhat small, which means all of the consumer models are worth a look simply by virtue of existing.
-Not all NVMe drives are created equal; our three primary choices represent the best an overall pick, the highest performance for desktops, and the highest capacity M.2 SSDs.
-Other drives exist but didn't quite make the cut.
+Not all NVMe drives are created equal, however, and our three primary choices represent the best overall pick, a high performance option add-in card for desktops, and a budget option that aims for the sweet spot between performance and price.

-Remember that the NAND chips make up a substantial portion of the total SSD price, and fundamentally there usually isn’t much of a difference between, for example, a SATA drive with 512GB V-NAND and an M.2 NVMe drive with the same 512GB V-NAND.
-NVMe requires a new controller and firmware, and there are associated R&D costs, but long-term NVMe prices should dovetail SATA SSD prices, with a moderate premium.
+The NAND chips make up a substantial portion of the total SSD price, and fundamentally there usually isn’t much of a difference between a SATA drive with 512GB V-NAND and an M.2 NVMe drive with the same 512GB V-NAND.
+NVMe requires a new controller and firmware, and there are associated R&D costs, but long-term NVMe prices should get a lot closer to SATA SSD prices, with a moderate premium.
 Economies of scale are still a factor, however, so until more systems use NVMe SSDs, prices will stay higher.

-Besides the drives we've recommended, we've also looked at other NVMe drives.
+Besides the drives we've recommended, we've also looked at several other NVMe drives.
 Many of these are very close to replacing some of our primary choices, particularly in the budget sector where a minor price change could make all the difference.
 Here's the complete list of NVMe SSDs that we've tested, in alphabetical order, along with a brief summary of results, with notes on the form factor: AIC (add-in card), M.2, or U.2.

 Intel SSD 750 (AIC or U.2): The first consumer NVMe drive to hit the retail market, Intel's SSD 750 series is still a contender.
 Performance is excellent and in some areas it's the fastest drive—it's rated at 2,500/1,200 MB/s and 460K/290K IOPS.
 The main problem is that it's only available in two formats, as a PCIe x4 AIC, or as a 2.5-inch U.2 drive.
 Neither is suitable for laptop use, and U.2 support on motherboards is seriously lacking.
-There are some M.2 to U.2 adapters, though I'm not sure how well they work, and with the added cost you're better off just getting an M.2 drive.
-But if you have a U.2 port or want a PCIe AIC drive, Intel's SSD 750 has excellent sustained IO performance.
+There are M.2 to U.2 adapters, which are a bit awkward as routing the U.2 cable can be a bit difficult depending on what you have around the M.2 slot, but if you have a U.2 port or want a PCIe AIC drive, Intel's SSD 750 has excellent sustained IO performance.
 It also uses up to 20W, compared to 5W for most M.2 drives, which definitely helps keep performance high.

-Samsung 950 Pro (M.2): Samsung's only current retail NVMe drive, the 950 Pro is arguably their best drive right now, and perhaps the best overall NVMe SSD.
+Samsung 950 Pro (M.2): Samsung's first retail NVMe drive, the 950 Pro is still a contender, though the 960 Pro is obviously intended to replace it.
 Combining 3D V-NAND with their in-house UBX controller, the 950 Pro has fast transfer speeds, great performance consistency, and it's supported by Samsung's Magician software.
 It's rated at 2,500/1,500 MB/s and 300K/110K IOPS for the 512GB model, with the random write speeds being the main deficiency.
 Slight throttling under heavy sustained loads is a minor concern, and one we've seen with other M.2 drives, but a small fan in the vicinity of the M.2 slot takes care of things.

 Samsung PM951 (M.2): Is there such thing as an affordable NVMe drive?
-Samsung's PM951 happens to be the least expensive option prior to Intel's 600p, often by a rather large margin.
+Samsung's PM951 used to be the least expensive option prior to Intel's 600p, often by a rather large margin.
 Unfortunately, it's an OEM-only drive, so while you can find it online you won't receive any official support.
 Also, the drives use TLC NAND, and particularly on the lower capacity models performance ends up being no better than the faster SATA drives.
 It's rated at 1,050/560 MB/s and 250K/144K IOPS for the 512GB model, which is the slowest sequential read speed of any NVMe drive.

 Samsung SM951 NVMe (M.2): Samsung's first M.2 NVMe drive is still around, but it's mostly for OEMs meaning there's no direct Samsung support.
 Performance is actually pretty similar to the newer 950 Pro, and better in a few cases, but unless you get one of these with a laptop there's no particular reason to pick one up.

 Toshiba XG3 (M.2): All indications are that the XG3 is the same hardware as the RD400, only it's a drive sold solely to OEMs.
 That means no direct warranty support and it's difficult to find for purchase.
-We did see one 512GB drive at Newegg through a third party, at a relatively low price, but the RD400 is a safer bet.
+We did find one 512GB drive at Newegg, at a relatively low price, though other drives are a safer bet.

 Zotac Sonix 480GB (AIC): A newly launched NVMe drive, Zotac uses Phison's new E7 controller.
 Phison used to be the whipping boy of SSD controllers, but since their S10 line came out in 2015, they've improved dramatically.
-The Zotac Sonix boasts some of the highest sustained transfer rates of 2,800/1,500 MB/s; unfortunately, random IO doesn't fare as well, despite the 300K/200K IOPS rating.
-Combined with the limited options (the Sonix is only available as a 480GB AIC) mean it's a niche product.
+The Zotac Sonix boasts high sustained transfer rates of 2,800/1,500 MB/s; unfortunately, random IO doesn't fare as well, despite the 300K/200K IOPS rating.
+Combined with the limited options (the NVMe Sonix is only available as a 480GB AIC) and high price make it difficult to recommend at present.